mattstauffer/Torch/components/artisan/readme.md

 ## Options and information

-To learn more about this component's dependencies and options, view the source of [artisan.php](artisan.php).
+To learn more about this component's dependencies and options, view the source of [artisan](artisan).